PDA personal use app list

 - IceRaven

 Firefox Android, with some features such as about:config added back & less telemetry.
-Unfortunately, it's also less well-maintained than Firefox Android, and still suffers from Firefox Android's flaws.
+Unfortunately, it's also less well-maintained than Firefox Android, and still suffers from Firefox Android's flaws (except for the Play Store exclusivity).

 - Klar / Firefox Focus

-Essentially Firefox with "private" browsing enabled at all times, & even less features (including removal of add-on support & about.config).
+Essentially Firefox Android with "private" browsing enabled at all times, & even less features (including removal of add-on support & about:config).

 - Mull

 DivestOS' take on Firefox Android, with some features upstreamed by Tor uplift project, added preferences from arkenfox-user.js, about:config support, and some proprietary blobs removed.
-However, it still keeps in Firefox Android's fatal flaws.
+In essence, Fennec with less spyware.

 - Pale Moon for Android